paulfdunn/rest-app/README.md

 # rest-app
 This is the framework for a GO (GOLANG) based ReST API.
 This can be used as the basis for a GO based app, needing JWT user authentication, with logging and key/value store (KVS).

-There are 2 parts to this application"
+There are multiple  parts to this repo:
 * github.com/paulfdunn/rest-app/core - Application initialization and configuration.
 This is provided in a core package to allow leveraging many apps from the same configuration/initialization code.
-* github.com/paulfdunn/rest-app/example is provided to show an example of one app, using the core configuration/initialization provided.
+* github.com/paulfdunn/rest-app/example-standalone is provided to show an example of one service, using the core configuration/initialization provided, with authentication running as part of the service.

 Key features:
 * Leveled logging; provided by github.com/paulfdunn/go-helper/logh